DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 With university-led training you spend about a third of your time in academic learning and the rest in school placements.

-You'll get a PGCE or PGDE in addition to QTS by the end of your training.
+In addition to QTS you'll get a PGCE or PGDE (an academic qualification).

+Courses typically take one year but you may be able to study part-time.

 Fees are usually around £9,250 but you can: